Learn the Correct Hamstring Stretch to Prevent Back Pain

 The average person that may not have pain is very prone to it by using this technique routinely.
 Because it requires that you put intense pressure on every lumbar disc, there is a good chance that you may rupture your them.

 You need stability before any action is done

 While your hamstrings are one of the most resistant groups for lengthening, the lower back is consequently the least resistant.

 To prevent injury, it is necessary for you to provide a stable position for your spine while having the most effective movement to stretch your leg muscles.
 An effective method should also provide stability for your pelvis to prevent any discomfort.
 The following method can help you do this.

 Seated Hamstring Stretch

 By following this technique, you allow the following protective actions in a specific order.

 - Femoral Flexibility

-By following this method, you can minimize and prevent disc injury while reducing tightness in your hamstrings, which in will save your back.
+By following this method, you can minimize and prevent disc injury while reducing tightness, which in turn will save your back.

-Would you like more help with your hamstrings?
+Would you like more help with your hams?